 I use the application Oruxmaps on a Samsung tablet that is fixed on the handlebar.
 I create a KML route in Google Maps that I convert into a GPX file and upload it to the application.
 When I have internet, I download country maps in .maps format.
 The Oruxmaps application uses GPS to indicate the current location.
 It also displays the current elevation and remaining distance.
 This setup allows me to follow a predefined route on my tablet with GPS without the need for an internet connection.

-The more than 130 miles/200 kms range of my batteries allows me to avoid camping every night.
+The more than 100 miles/160 km range of my batteries allows me to avoid camping every night.
 I spend the night in hotels, guesthouses or rooms offered by a family.
 I try to stay in historic and colonial hotels whenever possible.
 I usually ride early in the morning, starting at dawn, finishing my 125 kms average ride around noon or 1pm.
 I then have the whole afternoon to visit the village or city: monuments, markets, museums, buildings of interest…

 What Do I Carry?

-I carry a total of about 15 kilograms in 2 Ortlieb paniers and one additional Ortlieb bag put on top of my rear rack.
-Of these 15 kilograms, 5 kilograms are the 2 extra batteries and the electric charger.
+I carry a total of about 18 kilograms in 2 Ortlieb paniers and one additional Ortlieb bag put on top of my rear rack.
+Of these 18 kilograms, 5 kilograms are the extra battery, 2 electric chargers and tools.
 I have a cell phone and a Macbook computer.
 I do not carry a tent or sleeping bag.
 During my stay in Tabriz, Iran, I asked a craftsman to create a custom handmade leather storage bag to fit within the ebike frame between the 2 batteries.
 I have a Gopro camera.
 I replace my clothes along the way so I do not carry the clothes used in colder climate at all time.
 I do not carry an extra pair of shoes.
 I have an extra tube and tools to fix a flat tire.